The Girlfriend (TV series)

-The Girlfriend is a psychological thriller television miniseries for Amazon Prime Video directed by Robin Wright and Andrea Harkin.
-Based on Michelle Frances' novel, the miniseries stars Robin Wright, Olivia Cooke, and Laurie Davidson.
+The Girlfriend is a psychological thriller television miniseries for Amazon Prime Video, directed by Robin Wright and Andrea Harkin.
+Based on Michelle Frances' novel, the miniseries stars Wright, Olivia Cooke, and Laurie Davidson.
 It premiered on 10 September 2025.

+On 11 June 2026, it was announced that a follow-up miniseries The Boyfriend was currently in development.

 Premise

-The miniseries explores themes of love, greed, and power depicting a mother, Laura's (Robin Wright) reaction to her son, Daniel's (Laurie Davidson) new girlfriend, Cherry (Olivia Cooke) and her perceived motivations.
+The miniseries explores themes of love, obsession, greed, and power depicting a mother, Laura's (Robin Wright) reaction to her son, Daniel's (Laurie Davidson) new girlfriend, Cherry (Olivia Cooke) and her perceived motivations.